 In 2002, the U.S. Department of Education formed a coalition with leading education experts and industry leaders (such as Apple, Microsoft, Cisco Systems, Dell, and the National Education Association) to create a comprehensive set of skills that are essential for success in the 21st century.
 The Partnership for 21st Century Skills formed, and they created an essential skills list called the “4 Cs” which include, critical thinking and problem-solving; communication; collaboration; and creativity and innovation.
 These learning goals are the focus of this program.
 We aim to assist schools in reaching their stated mission of preparing students for the 21st century by effectively teaching these skills to students and giving them real-life experience to draw on as they continue their education back in the classroom.

-Upon arrival to Camp Pinnacle in Flat Rock, NC, students are split into teams of 10–12 classmates and a teacher from your school.
+Upon arrival in Flat Rock, NC, students are split into teams of 10–12 classmates and a teacher from your school.
 In these teams, students will be presented with fun, timed challenges designed to require the effective use of the “4 Cs.”
 Each activity is facilitated and debriefed by one of our trained instructors focused on encouraging group growth and individual awareness.
 This program can be facilitated over three or four days.

 2. Outdoor adventure